Most Frequently Asked Questions (“FAQs”) about GASB 87 and What You Need to Know to Comply

 Christian Fuellgraf | Principal, Government & Public Sector Leader

-Historically, operating leases have been “off the balance sheet,” but the new GASB 87 standard requires all leases with lease terms exceeding one year to be recognized as both a “right-of-use” asset and a lease liability on the balance sheet, with certain exceptions.
+This lease standard significantly impacts entities with contracts that are leases or contain leases that support entity operations.
+Historically, operating leases have been “off the balance sheet,” but the GASB 87 standard requires all leases with terms exceeding one year to be recognized as both a “right-of-use” asset and a lease liability on the balance sheet, with certain exceptions.

 GASB 87 increases the usefulness of governmental financial statements by requiring recognition of certain lease assets and liabilities for all leases, including those that previously were classified as operating leases and recognized as income by lessors and expenditures by lessees.
 GASB 87 replaces the previous lease accounting methodology and establishes a single model for lease accounting based on the foundational principle that leases are a financing of the right to use an underlying asset.